There are plenty of walking tracks now open in Christchurch so you can get out and about in the city.

 While some walking and mountain biking tracks remain closed due to safety reasons following the February earthquake, the Christchurch City Council’s parks team is working hard to reopen popular recreation areas as soon as it is safe to do so.

-Bottle Lake Forest Park and Seafield Park have reopened for all users but with some new track alignments to allow for the safe management of the earthquake resource recovery operation within the central area of the forest.
+Bottle Lake Forest Park is open for all users but with some new track alignments to allow for the safe management of the earthquake resource recovery operation within the central area of the forest, and some planned logging from July to October 2014.
 Please follow all public safety instructions.

 For regular updates on the status of Christchurch’s mountain biking tracks, visit www.ccc.govt.nz/trackstatus